Tina04021997/IntOGen/README.md

    - Create a new screen
    - do `conda activate intogenbuild`
    - do `sort -V data_mutations_extended.txt` before running IntOGen
-   - go to intogen-plus folder and do`./sample.sh > ~/intogen-plus/ERRORandOUTPUTs/output.txt 2>~/intogen-plus/ERRORandOUTPUTs/error.txt`
+   - go to intogen-plus folder and change your bash file's permission by `chmod +x sample.sh`
+   - do `./sample.sh > ~/intogen-plus/ERRORandOUTPUTs/output.txt 2>~/intogen-plus/ERRORandOUTPUTs/error.txt`

      *Note: The fisrt arrow will store the standard output and the second arrow will store the standard error*